 Van Gogh’s artworks now sell for millions of dollars at auctions and private sales around the world.
 Portrait of Doctor Gachet brought one of the highest prices ever paid for a painting.
 Ensuring it remained in private hands, Siegfried Kramarsky, a German-born New York philanthropist and owner of the Lisser & Rosenkrantz Bank, sold it to Japanese businessman Ryoei Saito on 15 May 1990 for US $82.5 million.

-THE LUME Digital Arts Program aims to foster and celebrate the talent of established and emerging digital media artists in Australia by providing a highly-visible, powerful showcase on the world stage at Melbourne’s newest cultural attraction – THE LUME.
+THE LUME Digital Arts Program aims to foster and celebrate the talent of established and emerging digital media artists in Australia by providing a highly visible, powerful showcase on the world stage at Melbourne’s newest cultural attraction – THE LUME.

-A mesmerizing and abstract elemental (fluid & earth) dream sequence about Van Gogh creating and preparing his paints for his creative exploration.
+A mesmerising and abstract elemental (fluid & earth) dream sequence about Van Gogh creating and preparing his paints for his creative exploration.
 Colourful pigments and clear liquids bind and form the beautifully vibrant collisions of colour from Van Gogh’s paintings, revealing hidden objects in a fluid-filled dream.

 MARK PATCH | EXHIBITION ARTIST

 CAMPBELL VANDERSLUYS | PRODUCER

 Inside Out is a surrealist journey through time and space.
 Bridging the gap between a physical reality and a stylised perspective of the extraordinary, Inside Out descends through layers of modernism scenes bursting with shapes and colour.
 Emotional, cinematic and bizarre, it is a homage to the artistic mind of Vincent van Gogh.

 BEN STONER, MARK STUCKERT, ERIC WADA, CHRISTIAN WHITICAR, KEKE MARC, HARRISON GRANT | ANIMATION